MarjorieCelestino/track-time/README.md

 ---------
 * Start a tracker that counts the spent time with single click
 * Pause and resume time
-* Book time for tasks with: name, description, date and time of he tracking
+* Book time for tasks with: name, description, date and time of the tracking
 * Overview for all tracked times with pagination
 * Search functionality that searches/filters all descriptions of every tracked time
 * Responsive to screen size